My wireless bill is now the cheapest it has been since I got my first cell phone more than 15 years ago.

 Moments after the Samsung Galaxy S8 I bought through Xfinity Mobile arrived at my door, I was up and running.

-There have been no issues with call, text and data performance.
+There have been no issues with call, text and data performance during my first year of service.
 I’ve also been impressed with the number of Xfinity Wi-Fi hotspots that I’m able to connect to when I’m away from home or work.

 By limiting Facebook activity when I’m not connected to Wi-Fi, activating Chrome’s Data Saver and utilizing Wi-Fi only mode for Google Maps, I’ve used even less cellular data than I expected.